shantoroy/shantoroy.github.io/_posts/2023-03-18-how-to-configure-raspberry-pi-as-open-flow-switch.md

 ```
 And we see, there is nothing less than `5.10+` version.
 But, that's an issue as from [the official source](https://docs.openvswitch.org/en/latest/faq/releases/), the maximum support version is $5.8$.

 However, I find build error for anything greater than version 5.
-The error is similar to the one reported in [this stackoverflow thread](https://stackoverflow.com/questions/71918528/compile-openvswitch-in-odroid-xu4-has-error)
+The error is similar to the one reported in [this stackoverflow thread](https://stackoverflow.com/questions/71918528/compile-openvswitch-in-odroid-xu4-has-error).
+We must install a version **4.9 or less**.

 Now, let's look at the following link to find updated versions.
 And voila!
 It also states supporting linux kernel associated with each version.